astridx/pkg_agadvents/README.md

 # Quickstart

-1. Install this package via Joomla! installer.
+1. Install this newest [release](https://github.com/astridx/pkg_agadvents/releases) via Joomla! installer.
 Please check after the installation, if the menu item for the component is inserted into the menu.

 ![b1](https://user-images.githubusercontent.com/9974686/51182088-51b9bc80-18cd-11e9-9786-0fc902cff8fb.png)